shadowspawn/forest-arborist/notes.md

 # Forest Arborist

 ## Backlog
-* Add tip to ignore when add root file to repo if root file not ignored (git check-ignore)
 * switch and make-branch need to do main before reading manifest, dependencies could change free/locked/pinned

 ## Known Issues